global-asp/asp-source/en/0118_tselane-and-the-giant.md

 mother's song outside the door:
 Tselane my child!
 Come out and eat your porridge!
-“Go away!
-You are not my mother!” said Tselane.“You are a giant!”
+"Go away!
+You are not my mother!" said Tselane."You are a giant!"
 The giant walked away
 disappointed and disappeared into the caves.